zukasmal/Cash_Conscious/content/posts/zero-based-budgeting-example.md

 draft: false
 cover:
     image: budget-sheet-coffee.jpg
-    alt: budged sheet displayed on a laptop which is placed on a table with a coffee cup on the left
+    alt: budget sheet displayed on a laptop which is placed on a table with a coffee cup on the left
 tags: ["zero-based budget", "example"]
 ---